Trump says he's placing Washington police under federal control and deploying the National Guard

 He called Bowser “a good person who has tried, but she has been given many chances.”

-Trump has repeatedly suggested that the rule of Washington could be returned to federal authorities.
+Trump has repeatedly suggested the rule of Washington could be returned to federal authorities.
 Doing so would require a repeal of the Home Rule Act of 1973 in Congress, a step Trump said lawyers are examining.
-It could face steep pushback.

 “None of those conditions exist in our city right now," she said.
 “We are not experiencing a spike in crime.
 In fact, we’re watching our crime numbers go down.”